Skip to cookie consent Skip to main content

 What makes heart disease different for women than it is for men?

-Women are more likely to have symptoms of chest pain without having traditional obstructive disease, like coronary artery disease, where the arteries are blocked or narrowed from the buildup of plaque.
+Women are more likely than men to have symptoms of chest pain without having traditional obstructive disease, like coronary artery disease, where the arteries are blocked or narrowed from the buildup of plaque.
 Plaque is made up of cholesterol, fats, and other substances.

 Women are more likely than men to have problems with their arteries tearing, like spontaneous coronary artery dissection (SCAD).
-They’re also more likely to develop broken heart syndrome (takotsubo cardiomyopathy).
+They’re also more likely to develop broken heart syndrome (Takotsubo cardiomyopathy).
 These forms of heart attack are more likely to occur in women and can occur in response to extreme stress.

 What are the symptoms of heart disease in women?